When a Once-in-a-Lifetime Opportunity Trumps Debt Payoff

-(Yes, you read that right.
-Much of that price is the cost of hotels, air fare, and food – all of which are insanely high-priced because of the demand of the convention.
-Unfortunately, there aren’t many ways to cut costs, either, because of strict security rules that dictate where you stay and eat.)
+Yes, you read that right.
+Much of that price is the cost of hotels, airfare, and food — all of which is insanely pricey because of the demand of the convention.
+Unfortunately, there aren’t many ways to cut costs, either, because of strict security rules that dictate where you stay and eat.

 I had about five minutes to think it through — just enough time to call my husband and desperately go through the scenario with him.
 Taking this opportunity would mean putting our debt payoff plans on hold while I save for the trip.
 It would also mean giving up our family vacation in September that we were about to book and tapping into a small holidays/gift savings account.

-But as my dad (who votes for another political party) said, “It’s not every day you get the chance to do the thing you most want in life.
+But as my dad said, “It’s not every day you get the chance to do the thing you most want in life.
 You better take the good chances when they come to you.
 It’s not that hard to see that.”

-With that in mind, we are in a debt-payoff freeze from the end of May, and through July.
+With that in mind, we are in a debt-payoff freeze starting at the end of May and going through July.

 We still managed to pay down $457 for May, bringing us to a total of $12,521 toward our goal of $20,001 by the end of the year.
 We still have $7,480 to go for 2016.
 Check in next month, when I’ll be hustling my butt off to make my expensive dreams a reality while keeping our finances in check.